chipsalliance/t1/pokedex/README.md

 **How It Works** The `codegen` CLI tool processes every `.asl` file within the `extensions/` directory and performs two main actions:

-**1. Generates an Execute Function**: It creates a unique function for each instruction.
+**1. Generates an `Execute<InstructionName>` Function**: It creates a unique function for each instruction.
 The name is derived from the filename (e.g., `vle64_v.asl` becomes `ExecuteVle64_v`), and your code snippet is inserted into its body.
 This function will always receive the 32-bit instruction opcode as an argument:

     func Execute<InstructionName>(instruction: bits(32))